$H\to \gamma\gamma$ to all orders in $\alpha_s$ in the large-$\beta_0$ limit of QCD: Theoretical framework

 with $\alpha$ being the fine-structure constant, $Q_t$ is the electromagnetic top charge, $N_c=3$ is the number of colors, and $v=1/\sqrt{\sqrt{2}G_F}$ is the vacuum expectation value of the Higgs field with the Fermi constant as input.
 With this convention (which is the same as Ref.~\cite{Sturm:2014nva}, for example), the leading order contribution to the amplitude $A_t$, Eq.~(\ref{eq:Atexp}), reads, after the expansion in $\tau_t$,

-Using expansion by regions (see for example Ref.~\cite{Smirnov:2002pj}), the leading term in this expansion, corresponding to $m_t\to \infty$, can be obtained from the computation of the loop integrals in the hard region, which leads to so-called massive tadpole integrals.
+Using expansion by regions (see for example Ref.~\cite{Smirnov:2002pj}), this series can be obtained from the computation of the loop integrals in the hard region, which leads to so-called massive tadpole integrals.
+This remains true at higher orders for non-singlet diagrams.

 The NLO term due to the top loop is obtained through the exchange of a virtual gluon between the internal top propagators~\cite{Djouadi:2005gi}.
 The topology of the main diagrams for the NLO process is shown in Fig.~\ref{fig:Hgaga_nlo_sample_modified}.
-There are a total of 12 diagrams at the two-loop level, and the final result for the amplitude in the infinitely heavy top-quark limit reads
+There are a total of 12 diagrams at the two-loop level, and the final result for the amplitude up to corrections of $\mathcal{O}(\tau_t)$ is